Brunopaes/friday/README.md

 <small>_Optimized for python 3.6+_</small>

-This project is aimed on creating personal assistants for replying messages about specifics issues.
+This project is aimed on creating a telegram personal assistant for replying messages and automating daily tasks by using specific /commands.

 ------------------------------